Chicago White Sox

 After struggling for several seasons, Comiskey acquired Eddie Collins, Happy Felsch, and legendary outfielder "Shoeless Joe" Jackson, and the team's fortunes improved.
 The Sox reached the World Series again in 1917 and 1919, defeating the New York Giants in the 1917 World Series but losing to the Cincinnati Reds in 1919.
 However, in 1920, it came out that eight Sox players intentionally threw the 1919 World Series to the Reds.
 Those eight players, including Jackson, were banned from baseball.
 This became known as the Black Sox Scandal, and for years afterwards, a dark cloud hung over the White Sox.

 Through the 1940s, the White Sox struggled, never finishing higher than third, despite having great players including shortstop Luke Appling and pitcher Ted Lyons.
 In the 1950s, the team's fortunes began to improve.
 They finished in third place each year from 1952 to 1956 and finished in second in 1957 and 1958.
-In 1959, the Sox finally returned to the World Series after a 40 year absence.
+In 1959, the Sox finally returned to the World Series after a 40-year absence.
 The "Go Go Sox", managed by Al Lopez, were led by the American League Most Valuable Player, second baseman Nellie Fox, and the Cy Young Award winner, pitcher Early Wynn.
-Despite winning the first game 11-0, they ended up losing the World Series 4 games to 2 to the Los Angeles Dodgers.
+The name refered to the team's fondness for stealing bases, a tactic that had been largely set aside in preceding decades, led by SS Luis Aparicio and OF "Jungle" Jim Rivera.
+Despite winning the first game, 11-0, they ended up losing the World Series 4 games to 2 to the Los Angeles Dodgers.

 In 1981 the White Sox were sold to a group led by Jerry Reinsdorf and Eddie Einhorn, and the fortunes of the club, led by manager Tony LaRussa, began to improve again.
-The Sox signed free agent catcher Carlton Fisk and acquired designated hitter Greg Luzinski from the Philadelphia Phillies.
+The Sox signed free agent catcher Carlton Fisk and acquired designated hitter Greg Luzinski from the Philadelphia Phillies to team up with home-grown outfielder Harold Baines.
 They also developed a young pitching staff, led by LaMarr Hoyt, Richard Dotson, and Britt Burns.
 In 1983, they added rookie outfielder Ron Kittle and went on to win their division by 20 games.
 They beat the Baltimore Orioles in the first game of the American League Championship Series but then lost the next two.
 In Game 4, Burns pitched 9 innings of shutout ball, before giving up a run to the Orioles in the 10th to lose the game and the series.
-Despite the addition of Hall of Fame pitcher Tom Seaver, they were unable to recapture the magic the following season.
+Despite the addition of Hall of Fame pitcher Tom Seaver in 1984, they were unable to recapture the magic the following season.
 LaRussa was fired as manager in 1986, and the Sox struggled for the rest of the decade.

 |White Sox Owners|